The Price of Connectivity in Fair Division: Introduction

-Next, in Section~\ref{sec:envyfree} we turn our attention to envy-freeness relaxations and allow agents to have arbitrary monotonic utilities.
-In the case of two agents, \cite{BiloCaFl19} characterized the graphs for which an EF1 allocation always exists as the graphs that admit a ``bipolar ordering'' (defined in Section~\ref{sec:prelim}).
+Next, in \textbf{Section~\ref{sec:envyfree}} we turn our attention to envy-freeness relaxations and allow agents to have arbitrary monotonic utilities.
+In the case of two agents, \citet{BiloCaFl19} characterized the graphs for which an EF1 allocation always exists as the graphs that admit a ``bipolar ordering'' (defined in Section~\ref{sec:prelim}).
 While the characterization yields a strong fairness guarantee for this class of graphs, it does not give any guarantee for the remaining graphs.
 We generalize this result by establishing the optimal relaxation of envy-freeness for every graph---specifically, for each graph, we determine the smallest $k$ for which an allocation that is \emph{envy-free up to $k$ goods (EF$k$)} always exists with two agents.
+Intuitively, the less connected the graph is, the weaker the fairness guarantee we can make, i.e., the higher the price we have to pay.
 As a corollary, an EF$(m-2)$ allocation exists for any connected graph, and the bound $m-2$ is tight for stars.
 By contrast, we show that the fairness notion \emph{envy-freeness up to any good (EFX)}, which is stronger than EF1, can only be guaranteed for complete graphs with two agents.
 We then address the case of three agents, where we characterize the set of trees and complete bipartite graphs that admit an EF1 allocation for arbitrary utilities.
+In particular, our result for complete bipartite graphs answers an open question raised by \citet{BiloCaFl19}.

-From a technical point of view, our work makes extensive use of tools and concepts from graph theory, including vertex connectivity, linkedness, ear decomposition, bipolar ordering, and block decomposition.
-While bipolar ordering and block decomposition have been used by \cite{BiloCaFl19} in the EF1 characterization that we mentioned, the other concepts have not previously appeared in the fair division literature to the best of our knowledge.
+From a technical point of view, our work makes extensive use of tools and concepts from graph theory, including vertex connectivity, linkedness, ear decompositions, bipolar orderings, and block decompositions.
+While bipolar ordering and block decomposition have been used by \citet{BiloCaFl19} in the EF1 characterization that we mentioned, the other concepts have not previously appeared in the fair division literature to the best of our knowledge.
 We believe that establishing these connections enriches the growing literature and lays the groundwork for fruitful collaborations between researchers across the two well-established fields.

 Finally, we remark that with the exception of Theorem~\ref{thm:mms-two-almost-complete}, all of our guarantees are constructive.
 In particular, we exhibit polynomial-time algorithms that produce allocations satisfying the guarantees.